[last updated 2025-10-13]

 format driver).
 The resulting file is larger at 10.6 GB vs. 6.8 GB,

-since compression is not efficient for strips vs. tiles.
-Substituting
+since compression is less efficient for strips vs. tiles.

 ## Test 2